Transgender girls are at the center of America’s culture wars, yet again

 Many of those bills target youth and collegiate sports, with supporters arguing that transgender girls have an unfair physiological advantage in girls’ sports, an edge that can affect access to scholarships.

-State Rep. Bruce Griffey (R), who has a cisgender daughter on a school golf team, is co-sponsoring a bill in Tennessee that would allow school competition only based on the gender listed on one’s birth certificate.
+Tennessee state Rep. Bruce Griffey (R), who has a cisgender daughter on a school golf team, is co-sponsoring a bill that would allow school competition only based on the sex listed on one’s birth certificate.

 “What if one of the boys is not doing well, so he pretends to be transgender to win?” he asked.
 “I’m protecting a discriminated class: that’s girls and women in sports.”